 "We are looking at that," Brown said.
 "It's all right now being assessed."

 Embiid is ready to take the floor with whomever he is paired.
-He has made a case why he should play with both Noel and Okafor.
+He has made cases of why he should play with both Noel and Okafor.
 He is also realistic about the learning curve of two centers sharing the court when one is shifted from his natural position.

-While the lineups are still uncertain, one thing the Sixers know is the interchangeability of their bigs will help them fill the void when Embiid sits one night of a back-to-back.
-The Sixers have three sets of back-to-backs this month alone.
+While the lineups are still uncertain, one thing the Sixers know is their interchangeability of bigs will help them fill the void when Embiid sits one night out of consecutive games.
+They have three sets of back-to-backs in this month alone.

 "I'm thrilled to have those bigs under those circumstances," Brown said.
 "It really gives you depth and you can see where you rotate that."